vanGoghhh/tp/docs/DeveloperGuide.md

 ![SortPersonSequenceDiagram](images/SortSequenceDiagramC.png)

 ### 3.5 Find feature

+The Find feature has two variants, one for finding candidates `find can` and one for finding jobs `find job`.
+We will illustrate this feature using only the candidates variant here as the job variant works analogously.

 The implemented find mechanism is facilitated by `ModelManager`.
 It implements `Model` and contains a `FilteredList`, which is a subclass of `ObservableList`.
 Additionally, it implements the following operations: